artsandmetaphysics/goodlifeodyssey/_documents/the-histories.md

 ---
+title: >
-title: "The Histories by Herodotus"
+  The Histories by Herodotus
+description: >
-description: "Notes on The Histories by Herodotus"
+  Notes on The Histories by Herodotus
 type: note
 order: 3
 ---